- Boarding School

 The social pressures for teens are mounting at record speed.
 With constant connectivity through technology, teens talk to each other all day but rarely seem to communicate.
 According to Pew Research, 95% of teens have access to a smartphone, with half being online “almost constantly.”

 While teens are advancing their technological prowess, they’re losing the ability to connect on an empathic, personal level.
 And unfortunately, they don’t understand how critical those skills are to creating healthy personal and professional relationships.
 Boarding schools allow students to live within their society, not just viewing it from behind a glowing screen.
 At Perkiomen, for example, our small-scale campus creates opportunities for interaction from middle to upper school, and between faculty and students.
 Advisor/advisee mentorships provide direction and support as well as a comfortable space to practice communication with trusted adults and peers.

 The earlier children adopt healthy habits, the more likely they are to maintain it into adulthood.
 From a well-balanced diet and personal hygiene to a good night’s sleep and fitness regimen, countless studies have been conducted about the importance of establishing a foundation early on in life.

 Boarding school environments ease the transition into college by offering autonomous daily living with the support of a knowledgeable staff to guide students in a healthy direction.
 Schools are well equipped with health and wellness facilities, nutritious dining options and, most importantly, the space for a child to grow into these habits naturally.
 At Perkiomen, we have a full staff of nurses, school counselors, and dorm parents with the experience to support the well-being of our students throughout the day, and the school year.
-Programming on mental health and nutrition is integrated into our extended period activities, with input from students on the topics they want to learn more about.
+Programming on mental health and nutrition is integrated into our Advisory wellness curriculum, with input from students on the topics they want to learn more about.

 4. Cultural Consciousness